DataGalaxy named in Gartner D&A Governance Platform Magic Quadrant

 While a data steward's authority might not encompass the broader strategic decisions that a data owner undertakes, their influence is palpable in the day-to-day handling of data.
 Through meticulous checks, regular validations, and timely corrections, they maintain an unwavering standard of data quality.
 It's a dynamic role, requiring them to be on their toes, anticipating issues, and rectifying them proactively.

-Moreover, in an era where data is ever-growing and diversifying, the data steward’s role becomes even more paramount.
-They serve as the gatekeepers, ensuring that as data streams flow into the organizational reservoir from varied sources, their purity remains uncontaminated.
+Moreover, in an era of ever-growing and diversifying data, the data steward's role becomes even more paramount.
+They serve as gatekeepers, ensuring that as data streams flow into the organizational reservoir from varied sources, their purity remains uncontaminated.
 By championing the cause of data quality, they ensure that data, when accessed for insights or decisions, stands up to scrutiny and delivers the value it promises.

 Distinct roles & shared goals